crazycooky77/ci_project5/README.md

 ## Features
 All user stories, features, and bugs are listed in the repository's projects.
 [For release 1.0, the kanban board can be found here](https://github.com/users/crazycooky77/projects/2/views/1).
 Completed and postponed (Cancelled) features are outlined in the board.

-Some additional minor features have been implemented, to promote customer satisfaction and loyalty, such as mailto links with predefined email subjects and bodies, where customers can request products be stocked, that are not in the database.
+Some additional unplanned minor features have been implemented, not outlined in user stories/features, to promote customer satisfaction and loyalty, such as mailto links with predefined email subjects and bodies, where customers can request products be stocked, that are not in the database.
+These features are still outlined below as well.

 ### Feature Details
 #### Back to top